LabOriginWeb3/LabOriginWeb/src/content/pages/index.md

   ctaLink: /about
 ---

-LabOrigin is building the foundation of web3 social ecosystem.
+LabOrigin is a blockchain research lab focus on web3 social ecosystem.
 We believe that web3 social will eventually change how people interact with each other online.
 We are currently building w3.work, a community oriented metaverse.